zeruhur/loner/en/AP13_kwaidan.md

 - **Nemesis**: Neglectful or hostile individuals

-## Appendix: Cultural Insights and Glossary
+## Appendix A: Cultural Insights and Glossary

 **Historical Context**: Feudal Japan was a time of samurai, warlords, and mysterious spirits.
 Dive into the history of warring clans, honor codes, and the rise of noble families that shape the backdrop of your adventures.